MuzdalfaZulfiqar/NoteBox/README.md

 ## Features

+- **User Authentication:**
+  - Secure login and registration with JWT-based authentication
+  -  password hashing using bcrypt.js
+  -
 - **Notes Management:**
   - Add, view, update, and delete notes.
   - Organize your notes with a colorful interface.